phmesquita/guisu/README.md

 4 - install wx library

-5 - Copy folder "help_su" to / usr / local
+5 - Copy folder "help_su" to "/usr/local"

-6 - Put code with the SeismicUxix interface in "/ bin", rename it from "guisu.py" to "guisu".
+6 - Put code with the SeismicUxix interface in "/bin", rename it from "guisu.py" to "guisu".

 7 - Run the "guisu" layer on the linux terminal.